Lockdown in the UK: What are the latest changes in the four nations?

 Pubs and restaurants will be able to serve customers indoors, although they will be limited to table service.

-Up to 30 people will be allowed at weddings, although dancing will still not be allowed, and the cap on the number of mourners attending funerals will be lifted, in line with the safe capacity of the venue.
+Up to 30 people will be allowed at weddings, and the cap on the number of mourners attending funerals will be lifted, in line with the safe capacity of the venue.

 Secondary school pupils will no longer be told to wear face masks in class and communal areas, and university students will return to campus for in-person lectures.